- Thursday 5th and Thursday 12th May 2022 (10am - 1pm)

 About this course

-Certified Training Certificate of attendance presented by the EAP Institute will be sent by post.
-The full course notes and the PowerPoint will be sent by email.
+Certified Training Certificate of attendance presented by the EAP Institute will be sent by post and the PowerPoint will be sent by email.

 Continuing Professional Development Awards